Marshchapel

 The church, dedicated to St Mary is a Grade I listed building dating from the 15th century with a chancel dating from 1848.
 St Mary's is often referred to as the "Cathedral of the Marshes".
 In the churchyard is a cross dating from the 14th century which was originally sited at the crossroads near West End.
 It is both Grade II listed and a scheduled monument.

 Marshchapel Primary School was originally built as a National School and was rebuilt in 1872, and has been known by its current name since September 1999.
+Grainthorpe Primary School is the follow on school from years 3 to 6.

 Marshchapel was the site of Anglo-Saxon salt-working.

 Governance

 An electoral ward in the same name exists.
 This ward stretches south west to Yarburgh with a total population taken at the 2011 Census of 2,194.